thompn/forecast/README.md

-# Forecast Total Inbound Call Volumes
+# Forecast Daily Total Volumes

-This code uses the [Prophet](https://facebook.github.io/prophet/) library to forecast daily total inbound call volumes using data from a file specified as an argument.
+This code uses the [Prophet](https://facebook.github.io/prophet/) library to forecast daily total volumes using data from a file specified as an argument.

+For now, this only covers daily simplistic forecasting.

 ## Requirements